quale-quest/sql-mvc/doc/Tutorial_basic_1.md

 ##Step one

-First we create a model (or follow along with ProjectRoot/Quale/Standard/Home/Guest/Models/TodoModel.quicc), the model will contain additional information about what the fields are supposed to be used for and  how they should be used (Qualia).
+First we create a model file in directory `ProjectRoot/Quale/Standard/Home/Guest/Models/*.quicc` (or follow along with or edit `TodoModel.quicc`), the model will contain additional information about what the fields are supposed to be used for and  how they should be used (Qualia).